Tax Trial Attorney

-Layton & Lopez Tax Attorneys, LLP, brings real and verifiable experience to the table: more than twenty criminal and tax trials, dozens of cases brought to decision on motion, and over fifty federal court matters published in Lexis Nexis, Westlaw, and other widely circulated reports.
+Daniel W. Layton is a tax trial attorney who brings real and verifiable tax trial experience to the table: Over one-hundred U.S. Tax Court and U.S. District Court cases decided on motion, after trial, or by stipulated decision and over fifty federal court matters published in Lexis Nexis, Westlaw, and other widely circulated reports.

 It is well known that most tax cases settle.
 But, common sense dictates that settlement prospects are strongest when the opposing party is concerned about losing at trial.
 The IRS and federal prosecutors know about attorneys who talk a big game but have no history of holding them accountable in trial when push comes to shove.
 They know these attorneys will “always settle” if pushed hard enough.
 On the other hand, when the government knows it will be punished or publicly embarrassed if it acts unreasonably, the strength of our clients’ positions must be taken at full value.

-Our trial experience includes high-stakes criminal and multi-million dollar trials involving complex legal questions and cases of first-impression.
-We have experience in a variety of trials, including::
+Mr. Layton's trial experience includes high-stakes criminal and multi-million dollar trials involving complex legal questions and cases of first-impression.
+He has experience in a variety of trials, including:

 - Criminal Trial